zeldaret/oot/README.md

 The build process has a few python packages required that are located in `requirements.txt`.

-It is recommend to setup a virtual environment for python to localize all dependencies.
+It is recommended to set up a virtual environment for python to contain all dependencies.
 To create a virtual environment:

 ```bash
 python3 -m venv .venv